Saint Gertrude High School: Song Contest

 Song Contest is a musical competition among the four classes, held every year at the Altria Theater in downtown Richmond.
 Over 3,000 people pack in to see each class present a program of familiar tunes with original lyrics, along with the Saint Gertrude High School Alma mater.
 Judging is based on music, lyrics, spirit, leaders, and class participation.
 The order of class performance has been determined by a drawing.

 The event was started in 1950 by Mary Anne Waymack and the school's athletic association and follows the tradition of choral tournaments at women-only schools such as Pittsburgh's Chatham University, which has a similar contest.
 The competition started in the basement classrooms of Saint Gertrude, a space students affectionately call "the dungeon."
 The yearly event subsequently outgrew the Benedictine High School gym, the Arthur Ashe Center and the Carpenter Center, and this year's Song Contest will take place at the 3,565-seat Altria Theater.

 Each class is represented by their class colors, and a first and second place is awarded by three judges, one of whom is an alumna of the school and two others who have been selected for their musical background and expertise.
-The first-place winners of Song Contest 2020 was the class of Black and Gold.
+The first-place winners of Song Contest 2023 was the class of Pink and Lime, with the class winning for the third year in a row.

 In the week leading up to Song Contest, the classes decorate the hallways with their colors and theme, perform for their classmates, and rehearse.